ModDota/moddota.github.io/_articles/scripting-introduction.md

 :::

-Here we make use of the Timers library for a simple 1.0 second delay, there are many different timer functions included and explained in timers.lua.
+Here we make use of the Timers library for a simple 1.0 second delay, there are many different timer functions included and explained in `timers.lua`.
 The bool on ForceKill is to enable the death animation.

 <StaticVideo path="/videos/DigitalDefinitiveChimpanzee.mp4" />